mmiranda222/.statsuite/content/changelog/_index.md

 Bug fixes:

-- [dotstatsuite-data-explorer#168](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/168) Bug in **time range filter** where frequency, start year and end year are not shown
+- [dotstatsuite-data-explorer#168](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/168) Bug in the **time range filter** where frequency, start year and end year are not shown
-- [dotstatsuite-data-viewer#7](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-viewer/issues/7) Viewer google Analytics undefined
+- [dotstatsuite-data-viewer#7](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-viewer/issues/7) Viewer Google Analytics undefined
 - [dotstatsuite-ui-components#7](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-ui-components/issues/7) Text color in the Frequency & Time Period filters is not coherent with the other components
-- [dotstatsuite-data-explorer#162](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/162) Data Explorer **CSV download** does not include the labels/codes option anymore
+- [dotstatsuite-data-explorer#162](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/162) .Stat Data Explorer **CSV download** does not include the labels/codes option anymore
 - [dotstatsuite-data-explorer#156](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/156) **Subsequent new filter selections** are not taken into account while the data retrieval from the previous selection is still executing
 - [dotstatsuite-data-explorer#154](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/154) Footnotes are not shown completely especially towards end of table